cchang4/platformGame/README.md

 Catherine: tried to make player walk on new platforms, failed miserably

 6/10
 Catherine: worked more on movements, now possible to complete game when following an extremely specific path

+6/12
+Catherine: even after being drilled and roasted by dad the night before, no real progress was made....
+           Adjusted code to run more smoothly.....

 Project outline:
 1. Basic player movement (L&R&Jump)